0kku/destiny/README.md

 ## Disclaimer

-This is an experimental library.
-There _will_ be breaking changes.
-Code is still a clusterfuck and leaks memory like crazy.
-Use at your own risk.
+❗ _This is an experimental library.
+There **will** be breaking changes.
+Some parts are still heavily under construction or missing entirely.
+Use at your own risk._

 ## How to run